 Lifeguards had gone off duty at 6 p.m. but responded to a call from police, he said.
 A third man who was with them swam to shore on his own, Gillespie said.

-Hurricane Gaston may be well to the east of Long Island’s South Shore, but its 105 mile-per-hour winds are having a powerful affect on local waters, National Weather Service meteorologist Gary Conte said, with waves up to seven feet on the East End.
+Hurricane Gaston may be well to the east of Long Island’s South Shore, but its 105 mile-per-hour winds are having a powerful effect on local waters, National Weather Service meteorologist Gary Conte said, with waves up to 7 feet on the East End.